valeratrades/.github/best_practices/documentation.md

 - DO | \-: pseudo-code, mapping out steps needing to be done, similar to how `sorry` is used in `lean`, but obviously more urgent.
 Useful for grepping to find what I left at when coming back to a codebase.
 - dbg | DBG: something temporary that is introduced for testing purposes and is meant to be removed before committing
 - TEST: similar to DBG, marks places where I'm trying out a new thing.
 Should be removed after the result of the experiment is apparent.
+- Q | ?: question to be resolved later
+- TODO[!]*: todo, number of [!] signs for urgency
+- MOVE: a special case of TODO, convenient for mapping out architecture changes.
+Simply says where a thing should be moved to eventually.

 ### ARCHITECTURE.md